circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 **Note:** The keys `pre-steps` and `post-steps` in jobs are available in configuration version 2.1 and later.

 ## Defining Conditional Steps

-Conditional steps allow the definition of steps that only run if a condition isvmet.
+Conditional steps allow the definition of steps that only run if a condition is met.

 For example, an orb could define a command that runs a set of steps *if* invoked with `myorb/foo: { dostuff: true }`, but not `myorb/foo: { dostuff: false }`.